codespec/react-toolset/HOWTO.md

         Readme.md
 ```

-Always provide `index.jsx` so your component can be imported as `bumblebee/src/component/elements/component-name`.
+Always provide `index.jsx` so your component can be imported as `{path}/component-name` in the `index.js` of root directory.
 Main stylesheet `style.scss` is not meant to be exposed but keep it named so for clarify.

 Always document new components and component prop additions in the `index.jsx` and `Readme.md` files.
 And, be sure to include at least one example in `Readme.md`.